 What We Offer

-- The intern will be able to participate in a number of forms of journalism (audio, text, video, photo, blogs, social networking, dynamic syndication, mobile applications, etc.) and/or production.
+- The intern will be able to participate in a number of forms of journalism (audio, text, video, photo, social media, etc.) and/or production.

 - Students will be given opportunities to interact with senior management and a wide array of professionals in their field of study.

-- Internship timeline is June 1-September 1; Timeline may vary depending on intern's academic calendar
+- Internship could begin sometime between June and September; Timeline may vary depending on intern's academic calendar

-- The successful applicant will be notified by May
+- The successful applicant will be notified by mid-April.

 Previous Tuttle Interns

 Since 1994, Oregon Public Broadcasting has had the honor of awarding this internship to a myriad of outstanding students who have gone on to pursue their academic and professional goals.
 After completing the Jon R. Tuttle Internship, interns have gone on to graduate school, roles as associate producers for public radio or TV stations, jobs at other organizations in technical and international productions, and more.